 OK, so there’s the what, but why?
 Why make the time, energy, and investment into BPA?

-There’s a great deal of benefit on the other side of BPA.
+There are a great deal of benefits on the other side of BPA.
 It can take various forms, but here are a few that stand out:

 By definition, a process can only be automated if it’s done the same exact way over and over again.
 Beyond efficiency, you also get the benefit of having uniform, predictable results.

 When you combine efficiency with predictable results, your customers win.
 This is because there are no missed deadlines, no errors, and no do-overs.
 This is especially true if you’ve automated a customer-facing process, but internal processes that have been automated can flow benefits downstream to your customers as well.

 Doing something a little faster or marginally cheaper is a good thing in business.
 Changing the game completely is transcendent.
 Netflix started by using BPA to streamline the DVD rental industry—look where it is today!
 When you commit to BPA, you begin a journey towards digital transformation that can reshape your business for the better.